r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 Windows 10 made this finally possible, too.
 For R to use this new feature, not much has to be changed in the R source code, but unfortunately we need to change how we are building R and R packages.
-We need a new toolchain, newer than RTools 4, and all packages and their dependencies have to be re-built from source - not a single static library nor object file left around from the past can be reused.
+We need a new toolchain, newer than Rtools 4, and all packages and their dependencies have to be re-built from source - not a single static library nor object file left around from the past can be reused.